Jane Banta, PATH Registered Instructor, Barn Assistant

 Melanie Dominko-Richards, MS, CCC-SLP, HPCS, Coordinator of Therapy Services

-Born and raised right here in Oldwick, Melanie enjoys riding and competing in the Hunter Divisions, reading, going to concerts, and spending time with her Pembroke Welsh Corgi, Arnold.
+Born and raised right here in Oldwick, Melanie enjoys riding and competing in the hunter/jumper divisions, reading, hiking, and spending time with Arnold, her Pembroke Welsh Corgi.

 Trish Hegeman, Executive Director